Algebraic monoid structures on the affine 3-space: Introduction

 \section{Introduction}

-The theory of algebraic groups is one of the most rich and developed parts of mathematics that has deep connections with algebra, algebraic geometry, number theory, topology, and combinatorics.
-The notion of algebraic monoid is a natural generalization of the notion of algebraic group; see~\cite{Pu1988,Re2005,Ri1,Vi} for general presentations.
-Here we do not require that all elements be invertible, but the set of invertible elements of any algebraic monoid turns out to be an algebraic group and plays a significant role in properties of the monoid.
+The theory of algebraic groups is one of the most rich and developed parts of mathematics that has deep connections with algebraic geometry, representation theory, number theory, topology, and combinatorics.
+The notion of algebraic monoid is a natural generalization of that of algebraic group; see~\cite{Pu1988,Re2005,Ri1,Vi} for general presentations.
+For algebraic monoids, we do not require that all elements be invertible, but the set of invertible elements of any algebraic monoid turns out to be an algebraic group and plays a significant role in studying the monoid.
+It is noted in the introduction to~\cite{Br-1} that ``from the viewpoint of algebraic geometry, it is an attractive problem to describe all algebraic semigroup structures on a given variety''.
 In this paper, we focus on algebraic monoids whose underlying variety is the affine 3-space.

 Consider the affine space $\AA^n$ of dimension~$n$ over an algebraically closed field $\KK$ of characteristic zero.
-An (\textit{algebraic}) \textit{monoid} structure on $\AA^n$ is a polynomial map $* \colon \AA^n \times \AA^n \to \AA^n$, $(x,y) \mapsto x * y$, satisfying the following properties:
+An (\textit{algebraic}) \textit{monoid} structure on $\AA^n$ is a polynomial map $\mu \colon \AA^n \times \AA^n \to \AA^n$, $(x,y) \mapsto x * y$, satisfying the following properties: